NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.; Cities are defined by Census blocks by their Census Place in the 2010 Census.; Unit counts are from the American Community Survey 5-yr 2016.
+- \Spatial definitions are from the U.S. Census Bureau as of July 1, 2015.

+- \Cities are defined by Census blocks by their Census Place in the 2010 Census.

+- \Unit counts are from the American Community Survey 5-yr 2016.

 Assumption
 **********

-2020 Deccenial Redistricting data was used to map tract level unit counts to census blocks.; 1,099 cities are tagged in ResStock, but there are over 29,000 Places in the Census data.; The threshold for including a Census Place in the City.tsv is 15,000 dwelling units.; The value 'In another census Place' designates the fraction of dwelling units in a Census Place with fewer total dwelling units than the threshold.; The value 'Not in a census Place' designates the fraction of dwelling units not in a Census Place according to the 2010 Census.
+- \2020 Deccenial Redistricting data was used to map tract level unit counts to census blocks.

+- \1,099 cities are tagged in ResStock, but there are over 29,000 Places in the Census data.

+- \The threshold for including a Census Place in the City.tsv is 15,000 dwelling units.

+- \The value 'In another census Place' designates the fraction of dwelling units in a Census Place with fewer total dwelling units than the threshold.

+- \The value 'Not in a census Place' designates the fraction of dwelling units not in a Census Place according to the 2010 Census.

 .. _clothes_dryer: